marklogic/marklogic-docker/README.md

 ### `latest`

-This tag points to the latest minor, patch, and major release of MarkLogic Server on UBI-rootless.
+This tag points to the latest minor, patch, and major release of MarkLogic Server on CentOS.
+The image will contain the latest supporting scripts and OS patches.

 It will pull the latest image and can cross patch, minor or major release numbers (11.0.0, 11.0.1, 11.1.0, 11.1.1, 12.0.0, etc.)

-**Note: The 'latest' images should not be used in production**
+**Note: The 'latest' images should not be used in production.**

 ## Container Runtime Detection